Fraud Blocker

 Steps to Take If You Have Concerns

 If you have concerns about your ex taking your child out of the country, there are several important steps you should take to protect your child’s safety and your parental rights.
-Proactively addressing these concerns can help prevent potential issues and ensure your child’s well-being during international travel.
+Proactively addressing these concerns can help prevent potential issues and protect your child’s well-being during international travel.

 • Communicate With Your Ex-Spouse: Start by discussing the travel plans with your ex-spouse.
 Open communication can help clarify the purpose, destination, and duration of the trip and allow you to express any concerns.